GarnetSunset/Haircuttery/readme.md

 ### Windows Users

-Download and Install this: <https://www.microsoft.com/en-us/download/details.aspx?id=44266>

-Run requirements.bat to install necessary files.
+Run requirements.bat to install necessary files and the Python Compiler.

 #### Chrome Support